Get This Sales Funnel Custom Built >> Click Here!

 Monthly new leads

-This metric also referred to as lead acquisition rate, shows how many new leads or free signups a SaaS KPIs company acquires per month.
-It makes sense to track the sources of leads, whether they're through paid channels or word of mouth and SEO.
+This metric, called lead acquisition rate, shows how many new leads or free signups a SaaS KPIs company acquires monthly.
+It makes sense to track the information sources, whether through paid channels or word of mouth and SEO.

 Not every SaaS KPIs business offers a free trial or a self-service option.
-Many established companies require you to schedule a demo with a sales rep before getting access to the software.
+Many established companies require you to schedule a demo with a sales rep before accessing the software.
 But, self-service user signup and activation is perhaps the best way to lower the cost of acquiring a customer and increase the lead acquisition rate for a small SaaS startup.

-For self-service SaaS companies in their early stage, the number of signups per month is probably the most important growth metric, since they're still building up their user base.
-Some times, CEO's are interested in acquiring as many leads as possible before even finding an optimized formula to convert those people into paid users.
+For self-service SaaS companies in their early stage, monthly signups are probably the most critical growth metric since they're still building up their user base.
+Sometimes, CEOs want to acquire as many leads as possible before finding an optimized formula to convert those people into paid users.

-Google Analytics can help you with calculating some of the SaaS KPI's such as new leads and comparing data to the previous month.
+Google Analytics can help you calculate some SaaS KPIs, such as new leads and comparing data to the previous month.

 Customer acquisition rate

-Whether you are offering a free trial or a free pricing plan, your ultimate goal should be to convert free users into paying customers.
-It is a misconception that a high number of trial users will eventually generate considerable revenues.
+Whether offering a free trial or a free pricing plan, your ultimate goal should be to convert free users into paying customers.
+It is a misconception that many trial users will eventually generate considerable revenues.

-SaaS startups need to put a well-thought onboarding and lead nurturing plan into action if they want to be able to boast when in meetings with VCs.
+SaaS startups need to put a well-thought-out onboarding and lead nurturing plan into action if they want to be able to boast when in meetings with VCs.

-Similar to lead acquisition rate, the customer acquisition rate is the number of new revenue-generating users over some time, normally a month.
+Similar to the lead acquisition rate, the customer acquisition rate is the number of new revenue-generating users over some time, usually a month.

-Your billing or accounting platform will help you find the number of new customers and the revenue they generated every month.
+Your billing or accounting platform will help you find the number of new customers and the revenue they generate every month.

 Churn rate

 Churn measures a drop in the customer base of a SaaS startup.
-Churn is all about how much the service has lost within a certain period, which might be longer than a month.
+Churn is about how much the service has lost within a certain period, which might be longer than a month.
 It's one of the most meaningful indicators in forecasting business continuity.
-As a startup founder, you need to know if customers want to stick with your product or abandon it because they see no value.
+As a startup founder, you must know if customers want to stick with or abandon your product because they see no value.

-So, keep a sharp eye on the customer churn rate and identify the reasons for it.
+So, keep a sharp eye on the customer churn rate and identify its reasons.

-For most SaaS companies, 3% or lower churn is considered to be normal.
+For most SaaS companies, 3% or lower churn is considered normal.

-To calculate churn, you must use data from your accounting or billing and/or CRM software.
-Ideally, these platforms should be integrated, so that you can cross-check and pull data from either place.
+You must use data from your accounting or billing and CRM software to calculate churn.
+Ideally, these platforms should be integrated so that you can cross-check and pull data from either place.

-Churn Rate = ( Users at Beginning of Period - Users at End of Period ) / Users at Beginning of Period
+Churn Rate = ( Users at the beginning of Period - Users at the end of Period ) / Users at the beginning of Period

 Average use per user per month

 Average use per user per month is a KPI to measure the quality of your active users.
-This is an important ratio if you want to know how long users spend working with your app.
-It is a qualitative number that reveals how important your app is to their daily life.
-It doesn't explicitly measure qualitative data, like passion and frequency of use but it provides a good metric to highlight the relationship of the average user with your app.
+This is an essential ratio if you want to know how long users spend working with your app.
+It is a qualitative number that reveals your app's importance to their daily life.
+It doesn't explicitly measure qualitative data, like passion and frequency of use, but it provides an excellent metric to highlight the relationship of the average user with your app.

-If you manage to hook customers to your SaaS KPIs product and get them to revisit repeatedly, then your app becomes a habit and the users are more likely to continue using it and also talk to their peers about it.
+If you hook customers to your SaaS KPIs product and get them to revisit it repeatedly, your app becomes a habit, and the users are more likely to continue using it and talk to their peers about it.

-Use built-in app functionality to measure this important metric for early-stage startups, and install Intercom if you want a more accurate portrayal of each user's journey and behavior.
+Use built-in app functionality to measure this critical metric for early-stage startups, and install Intercom if you want a more accurate portrayal of each user's journey and behavior.

 B. Conversion KPIs for early-stage startups